Blue Hole Park in Georgetown, Texas is a beautiful and peaceful slice of paradise and these 11 pictures prove it!

 I sat in a chair on the rocky bank and read a book while the kids played.

-This might have been our first visit to Blue Hole Park in Georgetown, but it definitely won’t be our last.
+This might have been our first visit to Blue Hole Park in Georgetown, but it certainly won’t be our last.

 And if you can’t get enough of chasing Texas waterfalls, check out Gorman Falls at Colorado Bend State Park or Chalk Ridge Falls in Belton.